critesjosh/aztec-sdk-starter/README.md

+Learn more about the SDK on the Aztec documentation site [here](https://docs.aztec.network/sdk/overview).

 # Aztec SDK Reference script

 SDK setup and examples are in `./src/latest/index.ts`.
 Configured to work with Aztec on the Goerli testnet.